Against Nature with Coleman Lemieux & Compagnie

 SCHUMANN Dichterliebe with Coleman Lemieux & Compagnie

-Dobson’s operatic roles include “Masetto” in Don Giovanni with Calgary Opera; “Guillaume” in the French version of Così fan tutte with Opera Lafayette; “The Count” in The Marriage of Figaro with Against the Grain; “Marcello” in La Bohème with Saskatoon Opera, Pacific Opera Victoria, and on television in BRAVO’s StreetScenes version of the work; “Silvio” in Pagliacci for L’Opéra de Québec; “Mercutio” in Roméo et Juliette for L’Opera de Montréal and also for Opera Ontario; “Harlequin” in Calgary Opera’s Ariadne auf Naxos, “Sonora” in La fanciulla del West with L’Opera de Montreal; “Aeneas” in Dido and Aeneas with The Theatre of Early Music; “De Retz” in Bard Summerscape’s production of Les Huguenots; and “Moralès” in Opera Pacific’s Carmen.
+Operatic roles include his acclaimed debut with Florentine Opera in the title role of Don Giovanni, “Guillaume” in the French version of Così fan tutte with Opera Lafayette; “The Count” in The Marriage of Figaro with Against the Grain; “Marcello” in La Bohème with Saskatoon Opera, Pacific Opera Victoria, and on television in BRAVO’s StreetScenes version of the work; “Silvio” in Pagliacci for L’Opéra de Québec; “Mercutio” in Roméo et Juliette for L’Opera de Montréal and also for Opera Ontario; “Harlequin” in Calgary Opera’s Ariadne auf Naxos, “Sonora” in La fanciulla del West with L’Opera de Montreal; “Aeneas” in Dido and Aeneas with The Theatre of Early Music; “De Retz” in Bard Summerscape’s production of Les Huguenots; and “Moralès” in Opera Pacific’s Carmen.
 Alexander made his London debut at the Linbury Theatre with Royal Opera House Covent Garden in the premiere of The Midnight Court by Ana Sokolovic.
 His recent performance as “The Master” in Coleman Lemieux & Compagnie’s production of Against Nature with director James Kudelka was praised for its “clarity and sustained feeling” (The Globe and Mail).
 Other recent performances of contemporary works include “Maximilian” in Bernstein’s Candide with Calgary Opera and “The Pilot” in Soundstreams’ production of Airline Icarus, a new opera by Brian Current.
 A recording of Airline Icarus (winner of the JUNO for Classical Composition of the Year) featuring Mr. Dobson was released on Naxos Records in 2015.

-On the concert stage, Alexander has appeared with the Orchestre Métropolitain for Mahler’s Songs of a Wayfayer, Faure Requiem with the Windsor Symphony, and Mahler’s Symphony No. 8 with Yannick Nézet-Séguin conducting the combined National Arts Centre Orchestra and Orchestre Metropolitain.
-He has sung Mozart’s Mass in C Minor with the St. Lawrence Choir, Toronto’s Aldeburgh Connection, the Vancouver New Music Festival, and with Montréal’s Theatre of Early Music.
-Alexander has sung Handel’s Messiah with Philadelphia Orchestra, Orchestra London, National Arts Centre Orchestra, Edmonton Symphony, Grand Philharmonic Choir, Elmer Isler Singers, Boris Brott Festival, and Spiritus Chamber Choir.
+Concert performances of note include Walton’s Belshazzar’s Feast with Toronto Symphony and Sir Andrew Davis, Mahler’s Songs of a Wayfayer with Orchestre Métropolitain, Faure Requiem with the Windsor Symphony, and Mahler’s Symphony No. 8 with Yannick Nézet-Séguin conducting the combined National Arts Centre Orchestra and Orchestre Métropolitain.
+He has sung Mozart’s Requiem with the Milwaukee Symphony; Haydn’s Seasons with Cleveland Orchestra; and Mozart’s Mass in C Minor with the St. Lawrence Choir, Toronto’s Aldeburgh Connection, the Vancouver New Music Festival, and with Montréal’s Theatre of Early Music.
+Alexander has sung Handel’s Messiah with Philadelphia Orchestra (Cristian Macelaru, conductor), Calgary Philharmonic (Nicholas McGegan, conductor), Orchestra London, National Arts Centre Orchestra (Paul Goodwin, conductor), St. Thomas Church in New York, Edmonton Symphony, Grand Philharmonic Choir, Elmer Isler Singers, Boris Brott Festival, and Spiritus Chamber Choir.

 Mr. Dobson is also a dedicated recital artist.
 Composer Derek Holman wrote the song cycle Daybreak and a Candle End especially for Alexander and the Talisker Players.
 Mr. Dobson has also performed Dichterliebe with Talisker Players Chamber Music and Coleman Lemieux Dance Company, and Schubert’s Winterreise to great acclaim in Montréal, Victoria, England, Paris, and, with Yannick Nézet-Séguin at the piano, in Toronto.
 Alexander has also been heard frequently on CBC Radio Canada in recital and concert.